 Ireland’s Silent Role in Sustaining the IRA

-Dublin’s failure to intervene and terrorist activities as an existential threat from the outset allowed the IRA to exploit the Republic’s sovereignty.
-The consequences continue to reverberate today.
+Dublin’s failure to intervene and treat terrorist activities as an existential threat from the outset allowed the IRA to exploit the Republic’s sovereignty.
+The consequences continue to reverberate to

 For decades, the Provisional IRA had a strategic advantage that most insurgents could only dream of: a neighbouring state, officially neutral, that provided legal shelter, political cover, and a sanctuary for its operations.
 That state was the Republic of Ireland.
 While Dublin condemned violence in Northern Ireland, its policies often allowed the IRA to function with unprecedented freedom, providing a sanctuary that became crucial to the movement’s endurance.